Selling blood tests online for over 15 years.

 Liver tests are amongst our best-selling health screens and have been growing in popularity over the last 24 months as we wake up to the fact that our lifestyles have a big part to play in our liver health.
-Whether we’re routinely drinking over the recommended limits, eating badly or carrying more weight than we should, our liver can pay the price, as Medichecks doctor, Mike Webberley explains.
+Whether we’re routinely drinking over the recommended limits, eating badly or carrying more weight than we should, our liver can pay the price, as consultant gastroenterologist Mike Webberley explains.

 Fat should not really occur in the liver but is probably the commonest cause of abnormal liver tests that your GP might encounter.
 It is usually accompanied by a mild elevation of the liver enzymes and also a very specific test called the gamma GT.
 Under the microscope globules of fat can be clearly seen sitting in the liver cells and more frequently than not they sit there causing no harm at all but just occasionally can provoke an inflammatory reaction in the liver cells (hepatitis) which can cause scarring and over years, even cirrhosis.